-What happens when your magnesium levels are too high?
+What happens if your zinc levels are too high?

 For whom is the test not suitable?

-The COVID-19 Vaccine Effectiveness Test is not suitable for or is only suitable to a limited extent for certain groups of people:
+The Mineral Deficiency Test is not suitable for or is only suitable to a limited extent for certain groups of people:

-- People with infectious diseases such as hepatitis and HIV, are not allowed to take the COVID-19 Vaccine Effectiveness Test.
+- People with infectious diseases such as hepatitis and HIV, are not allowed to take the Mineral Deficiency Test.

 - People with haemophilia should not take the blood test.

-- Pregnant and breastfeeding women should only take the COVID-19 Vaccine Effectiveness Test under medical supervision.
+- Pregnant and breastfeeding women should only take the Mineral Deficiency Test under medical supervision.
 The reference values and recommendations do not apply to them, so they should seek recommendations on the test result from their doctor.

-- The COVID-19 Vaccine Effectiveness Test is not suitable for children under 18 years of age.
+- The Mineral Deficiency Test is not suitable for children under 18 years of age.

 ‘We (Alexandra and Lars) have been dealing extensively with health and the optimisation of quality of life through nutrition since 2005.
 Only through regular monitoring can we stay on the home stretch to growing old healthily and happily.’